Blackwater Aquarium

 As previously mentioned, there are many bottled Indian almond leaf extracts available in the market and all have their merits.

-We have used and recommend the use of Continuum Blackwater Extract for larger blackwater aquariums containing Discus, Angelfish and other South American fish.
+We have used and recommend the use of Continuum Blackwater Extract for a larger blackwater aquarium containing Discus, Angelfish and other South American fish.
 For Bettas we have found Atisons Betta Spa to be the product of choice.

 Conclusion